-It’s safe to say that the paperless movement isn’t going anywhere anytime soon.
 Chances are, your company wants to be more environmentally conscious, both because the public expects it and you want to behave ethically and responsibly.
-Beyond this, reducing your paper use can also simplify your operations and save you money.
+Beyond this, if you reduce your paper consumption you can also simplify your operations and save you money.
 While going paperless might seem daunting now, there are gradual steps you can take to ensure your office makes the transition as seamlessly as possible.

 If you plan to dramatically cut down on your use of paper or go paperless entirely, a sudden shift will almost certainly disrupt your company’s workflow.
 Instead, look for ways to cut down gradually.
 Start with your budget and decide where you don’t really need paper anymore, then tackle this area over several months.
 For example, if a department that could go paperless has a budget of $2,000 in annual paper supplies, aim to reduce this number by $200 every month.
 If you’d rather make changes to all areas of your business, try to reduce departmental paper use overall by a certain percentage each month.

 2. Back up everything electronically